 A sudden heart attack creates havoc in the successful lawyer’s life.
 Jolted by the sudden onset of the illness, his practice comes to a standstill.
-He ponders over material success being worth it all, renounces all of it, and leaves for India.
+He ponders over material success being worth it, renounces it, and leaves for India.

 The book has become a bestseller and is more than just an endearing story written in simple words.
-Through storytelling, Robin Sharma showcases the miracles and wonders of living a fulfilling life.
-In the process, the book introduces readers to enlightening yet simple principles that vouch to make life better, happier, and more meaningful.
+Robin Sharma showcases the miracles and wonders of living a fulfilling life through storytelling.
+The book introduces readers to enlightening yet simple principles that vouch to make life better, happier, and more meaningful.

 A bestselling novel, what readers all over the globe appreciate about this book is its deft amalgam of the philosophies from both western and eastern worlds.
 Influential personalities around the world have followed the book.

 Why is there more chance we’ll believe something if it’s in a bold typeface?
 Why are judges more likely to deny parole before lunch?
 Why do we assume a good-looking person will be more competent?
-The answer lies in the two ways we make choices: fast, intuitive thinking and slow, rational thought.
+The answer lies in how we make choices: fast, intuitive thinking and slow, rational thought.

 The phenomenal one of the best self-help books, international bestseller – 2 million copies sold – that will change the way you make decisions